MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <tt>0.000000, 1.150000</tt>

-Using the formula to compute the percent error, which in this case will be:
+Computing a percent error between the computed and the expected can be tricky.
+We will use the standard formula here, which is:

 <pre>    % error = (( computed – expected ) / expected) * 100</pre>

+There is much debate about error analysis, and there are more complicated formulas than the above.
+The standard formula is less accurate and relevant when the numbers are smaller, since the results errors become grossly large despite the fact that they are not.
+And then there is the question of what to do when the expected value is 0?
+We cannot divide by zero.
+But that does make very clear that the formula is less applicable as the expected value approaches zero.
+Also, we are dealing with x and y values, and not just a single value.
+Hence, this is a 2 dimensional error.
+But for simplicity, we will look at the errors in the x and y dimensions separately, just as was done in the original article.

-shows that we have a x and y errors of 0% and 8%, which isn't too bad since we don't know what the actual expected y value is anyway.
+Using the standard formula yields x and y errors of 0% and 8%, which isn't too bad since we don't know what the actual expected y value is anyway.
 We do know that the x will be 0 though since it's symmetric, and we are in the ballpark with our computed y value.

 This was a simple dataset to ease into things, but we will have more data sets that have precisely known expected values that are much better tests of accuracy.